Financial Education for Employees

 NFEC workplace financial education programs can deliver a measurable ROI, decrease potential liabilities and expenses, increase job satisfaction and productivity, and make a lasting difference in the lives of your employees.

 The NFEC’s workplace financial education campaigns are designed to maximize outreach and impact while delivering a measurable ROI.
-They engage participants in the financial education process by using fun, motivating instructional techniques that keep people interested and inspire them to take positive action.
+They engage participants in the financial education process by using fun, motivating instructional techniques that keep people interested and inspire them to take positive action that pushes employees toward financial wellness.

 The NFEC’s presentations and certified trainers provide real-world financial knowledge that motivates your employees to take positive action toward improving their finances.
 A team of educators and financial professionals created the coursework to meet the highest educational standards using practical, hands-on learning methods.
 Our Certified Financial Education Instructors present complex topics clearly and with empathy—a style designed to put participants at ease and give them an immediate increased sense of financial well-being.